-As I stated in my introduction, this bill also contains a new power for police to seize and confiscate unlicensed motorcycles.
-This power is needed to address the increasing number of complaints police are receiving about the danger, noise and disruption caused by unlicensed, and, in the majority of instances, unroadworthy, motorcycles and trail bikes that are being used for recreational purposes on our roads and in public open spaces.
+As I stated in the introduction, this bill also contains a new power for police to seize, pending confiscation, unlicensed motorcycles.
+This power is needed to address the increasing number of complaints police are receiving about the danger, noise and disruption caused by unlicensed, and, in the majority of instances, unroadworthy, motorcycles being used for recreational purposes on our roads and in public open spaces.
 It is a disturbing trend that between 2012 and 2015, complaints to WA Police about this type of behaviour increased by 90 per cent to approximately 3 900 complaints.
 To address this issue, the bill inserts a new subdivision into the Road Traffic Act 1974 that relates specifically to the use of these unlicensed motorcycles on our roads.
-The new powers will enable a police officer to seize a motor cycle pending confiscation when the officer reasonably suspects that the motorcycle is being used on a road and its use would constitute an offence of using an unlicensed vehicle on a road and the motorcycle had not been licensed or subject to a road-use permit in the preceding two years.
+The new powers will enable a police officer to seize a motorcycle, pending confiscation, when the officer reasonably suspects that the motorcycle is being used on a road and its use would constitute an offence of using an unlicensed vehicle on a road and the motorcycle had not been licensed or subject to a road-use permit in the preceding two years.
 When a motorcycle is seized, the responsible person for the motorcycle will be given a notice specifying the time and date the vehicle was impounded, the place where the motorcycle is to be stored, the motorcycle's identifying details and the name of the driver of the motorcycle.